We hope you're hungry. There's a lot to take in.

-Minnesota agricultural entities are great innovators, registering a significant number of patents nationwide.
+Minnesota agricultural and food entities are great innovators, registering a significant number of patents nationwide.
 Between 2000-2022, ag-food related companies in Minnesota registered a large number of patents:

 Minnesota is embracing IoT to manage their farms.
 From radio frequency animal tracking systems to Ag Intelligent Solutions, the state's farms use technology to thrive.
 Examples of companies providing IoT technology to farmers in Minnesota and around the globe include: